 The traditional concept of kaitiakitanga is part of a complex, social, cultural, economic and spiritual system that has been established through long association of iwi and hapū with land and waters.
-To understand kaitiakitanga is to have an understanding of te ao Māori perspectives relating to the world around us.
+To understand kaitiakitanga is to have an understanding of these knowledge systems and te ao Māori perspectives relating to the world around us.

 Kaitiakitanga has been described as guardianship or protection.
-The basic meaning of ‘tiaki’ is to guard, but depending on the context in which it is used, it also means to preserve, keep, conserve, nurture, protect and watch over.
+One definition of ‘tiaki’ is to guard, but depending on the context in which it is used, it also means to preserve, keep, conserve, nurture, protect and watch over.
 The prefix ‘kai’ with the verb ‘tiaki’ denotes the agent of the action of ‘tiaki’.
 Therefore, a kaitiaki is a guardian, keeper, preserver, conservator or protector.
-The addition of ‘tanga’ denotes preservation, conservation and protection.
+The addition of the suffix ‘‘tanga’ denotes preservation, conservation and protection.

-Kaitiakitanga is based on traditional Māori world views and includes the conservation, replenishment and sustainability of the environment.
+Kaitiakitanga is based on traditional Māori knowledge systems and world views.
+It includes the conservation, replenishment and sustainability of the taiao, the environment.
 It is about safeguarding the future.

 To understand the world, humans must understand relationships between themselves and the environment in which they live.
 People are part of the environment – not superior to it.
 The condition or health of the people and the environment are intricately related.
 The saying ‘Ko ahau te awa, ko te awa ko ahau’ (I am the river, the river is me) depicts the relationship between people and the environment.
 Therefore, if a river is polluted, there is something not right with the people (and vice versa).